Saturday - 4:30 p.m.

 Click here to visit the National Association Website

-School year 2018-2019 CGS will meet weekly on Wednesdays as part of Family Faith for Preschool, Kindergarten and 1st grade children.
-There will also be a Level 1, (ages 3-Kindergarten) and a Level 2, (grades 1-3) offered on Tuesday mornings.
-Once your registration has been accepted, an intake form will be emailed to you to fill out for your pre-school and elementary age children.
-During the Tuesday morning session there is opportunity for small group studies.
+School year 2019-2020 CGS will meet weekly on Wednesdays as part of Family Faith for Preschool, Kindergarten, 1st grade and 2nd grade children.
+There will also be a Level 1, (ages 3-Kindergarten) and a Level 2, (grades 1-3) and Level 3, (grades 4-6) sessions offered on Tuesday mornings.
+(Level 3 requires previous Atrium experience) During the Tuesday morning session there is opportunity for small group studies.

-Payment: Registration received by June 22 will be $75.00 per program, (family maximum $225.00) due at the time of registration by check, cash, or automatic withdrawal.
-After June 22 registration will be $100.00 per program (family maximum of $300.00).
+Payment: Payment: Registration $120.00, (family maximum $300.00) due at the time of registration by check, cash, or automatic withdrawal.
 Students will be placed as space permits.
 Non-members of Epiphany Parish are welcome to join our programs but add $50.00 per family to offset costs.

-Click here to access the registration process by selecting the 2017-2018 Faith Formation Registration.
+Click here to access the online registration process by selecting the 2019-2020 Faith Formation Registration.
+There is a $5.00 fee for electronic registration.
 Please contact Mary Minor for all questions, 763.862.4348 or email@example.com.